kptdev/kpt/docs/ROADMAP.md

 features like auto-complete and error detection.
 This significantly improves the discoverability of Kptfile schema, catalog functions and their functionConfigs.
 - Cloud code integration with Kptfile schema has been [released](https://github.com/GoogleCloudPlatform/cloud-code-intellij/blob/main/CHANGELOG.md) and available from 21.10.1+ versions of Cloud Code.
-- Function catalog integration will be released by end of December 2021.
+- Function catalog integration, **Estimated release date:** End of December 2021.

 ### Additional storage beyond Git